StarRocks/starrocks/docker/docker-compose/README.md

 ## Check cluster status

-After StarRocks is started, you need to check the cluster status:
+After StarRocks is deployed, check the cluster status:

 1. Connect to the cluster with the IP address of the FE instance.
 You can get the IP address of an instance using `docker inspect`.